ls1intum/Artemis/docs/dev/setup.rst

 The Text Assessment Analytics is an internal analytics service used to gather data regarding the features of the text assessment process.
 Certain assessment events are tracked:

-1. Adding a new feedback on a manually selected block
+1. Adding new feedback on a manually selected block
-2. Adding a new feedback on an automatically selected block
+2. Adding new feedback on an automatically selected block
 3. Deleting a feedback
 4. Clicking to resolve feedback conflicts
 5. Clicking to view origin submission of automatically generated feedback